runziggurat/zcash/README.md

 ## Configuration

-Ziggurat is configured via a `config.toml` file in the root directory.
+Ziggurat is configured via a `config.toml` file in the `~/.ziggurat` directory (you'll need to create this yourself).
 It must contain the following fields:

 - `kind`: one of `zebra` or `zcashd`.
 - `path`: absolute path in which to run the start command.